lpego/mzb-suite/docs/source/files/how_to_use.rst

         --config_file=${ROOT_DIR}/configs/configuration_flume_datasets.yaml \
         -v

-⚠️ WARNING: this code is *not* intended to be copy-pasted in the terminal!
+⚠️ WARNING: this code will *not* work if copy-pasted in the terminal!

 The extract above from ``workflows/full_pipeline_custom.sh`` will run the script ``scripts/image_parsing/main_raw_to_clips.py``, passing it various global parameters:

  - ``ROOT_DIR`` is the the root directory fo the project; this is important to anchor all the relative path references that modules make;
- - ``MODEL_C`` is the name of the DL model to be used for classification, see list of models :ref:`files/workflow_models:Models`;
+ - ``MODEL_C`` is the name of the DL model to be used for classification, see list of models :ref:`files/project_structure:Models`;
  - ``MODEL_S`` is the name of the DL model to be used for skeletonization.

 Then, the command ``python`` is invoked followed by the script to be executed, and the parameters required by that script, in this case: